What Happens When You Report a Google Review?

 What criteria does Google use to evaluate reported reviews?

-Google checks if the reported review violates its content policies, which include no spam, no offensive content, and no conflict of interest, among others.
+Google checks if the reported review violates its content policies, including no spam, offensive content, and no conflict of interest.

 Can I appeal Google’s decision regarding a reported review?